 2.)
 Use all of your benefits, or consider declining the farmer’s market checks.
 The funding will be less each year that issued checks aren’t cashed at farmer’s markets.

 3.)
-Make sure you check the list of markets included with your checks– you have many options as to where they are cashed, including The Windmill.
+Make sure you check the list of markets included with your checks– you have many options as to where they can be cashed, including The Windmill.
 We have new markets accepting checks each year.

 Please call the main office for an appointment- Walk in's are welcome, but may not be served until scheduled participants are seen